gnitnuj/whatsajunt.ing/content/about.md

 +++
-title = "What Is a Junting"
+title = "What's a Junting?"
 slug = "about"
 +++